PeqNP/life-is-study/courses/computer-science/grade-01/01-introduction.md

 ## Tools

-- A terminal
 - Xcode
 - The Base Project (it is in this repository that you downloaded)

-## What is a Terminal?

-TODO

 ## What is Xcode?

-TODO
+Xcode is an IDE (Integrated Development Environment) that helps you develop software.

 ## Getting Started

-- In Finder, open the `ComputerScience.xcworkspace` Xcode project.
+- In Finder, open the `grade-01/Grade1/Grade1.xcodeproj` Xcode project.
-- Tap the ⏵ button at the top left of the app.
+- Tap the ▷ button at the top left of the app.
 - You should see Xcode build the app, launch a simulator, and run the app

 Great!
 Your app is running.
 If Xcode fails to build the app **STOP** and let your teacher know.